-- Develop a clear strategy with a more comprehensive strategic vision supporting innovation infrastructures, identify measurable objectives and targets and develop monitoring instruments to measure the progress; - Strengthen the relationships between various units of the ministries and Agency responsible for the SMEs development and clarify the responsibilities at the work position level; - Improve intergovernmental co-ordination (essential to ensure transparency and harmonisation when SME policies are elaborated); - Reduce complexity and ensure coherency and consistency in policy, laws, regulations, procedures and support programs; - Enhance and improve the involvement of business organisations in the policy creation (giving them enough time to respond to various government initiatives and policy actions proposed); - Offer more support programmes for establishing innovation infrastructure (e.g for technology and innovation centres, science parks, but also for incubators and clusters); - Implement technology or science parks; - Strengthen communication and promote effective dialogue between the government and the private sector (provide efficient networking amongst key actors) - Provide adequate support with staff and finance for the institutions involved in support of innovation infrastructures; - Strengthen the staff capacities through continuously offering training activities and other capacity building activities; - Follow up with best practices on implementation of SME policies and institutions and prepare recommendations for potential changes; - Increase support for research, analyses and technical support; - Better disseminate available information (Albania regularly conducts business surveys, but disseminates only a small part of the available information); - Improve information access via internet encourage use of internet services (regularly update ministries' home pages carefully and use them as tools for information dissemination and consultation with various stakeholders.
-The same applies to businesses and others institutions.):
+- Develop a clear strategy with a more comprehensive strategic vision supporting innovation infrastructures, identify measurable objectives and targets and develop monitoring instruments to measure the progress; - Strengthen the relationships between various units of the ministries and Agency responsible for the SMEs development and clarify the responsibilities at the work position level; - Improve intergovernmental co-ordination (essential to ensure transparency and harmonisation when SME policies are elaborated); - Involve actors promoting science and science-industry linkages; - Reduce complexity and ensure coherency and consistency in policy, laws, regulations, procedures and support programs; - Enhance and improve the involvement of business organisations in the policy creation (giving them enough time to respond to various government initiatives and policy actions proposed);

-- Properly evaluate the existing innovation infrastructures (e.g. business incubators evaluation is currently missing); - Raise entrepreneurs' awareness of the activities of innovation infrastructures; - · Raise public awareness;
+- Offer more support programmes for establishing innovation infrastructure (e.g for technology and innovation centres, science parks, but also for incubators and clusters); - Implement technology or science parks; - Support also institutions which are not based in Tirana (more effective support on another Albanian areas is necessary); - Build trust and cooperation among e.g. cluster members; - Strengthen communication and promote effective dialogue between the government and the private sector (provide efficient networking amongst key actors); - Provide adequate support with staff and finance for the institutions involved in support of innovation infrastructures; - Strengthen the staff capacities through continuously offering training activities and other capacity building activities; - Follow up with best practices on implementation of SME policies and institutions and prepare recommendations for potential changes; - Increase support for research, analyses and technical support; - Better disseminate available information (Albania regularly conducts business surveys, but disseminates only a small part of the available information); - Improve information access via internet encourage use of internet services (regularly update ministries' home pages carefully and use them as tools for information dissemination and consultation with various stakeholders.
+The same applies to businesses and others institutions.); - Properly evaluate the existing innovation infrastructures (e.g. business incubators evaluation is currently missing); - Raise entrepreneurs' awareness of the activities of innovation infrastructures; - Raise public awareness; and - Build a system to regularly monitor trends in the SME sector.